What’s the difference?

 With so many sea kayak companies out there why should you choose Paddlers’ Realm?

--Wilderness Medical Certification
+-Wilderness Medical Certifications

 -USFS Permit Holder

--“Leave No Trace Ethics” Proponent
+-“Leave No Trace Ethics” advocate

 -Greatest Variety of Paddling Opportunities